tinacms/tina.io/content/docs/drafts/drafts-fields.md

 ## Caveats:

-- The above solution won't work as-is with [contextual editing](/docs/contextual-editing/overview).
-To setup contextual editing with drafts, you will need to implement [NextJS Preview-Mode](/guides/tinacms/contextual-drafts/guide/).
+- The above solution won't work as-is with [visual editing](/docs/contextual-editing/overview).
+To setup visual editing with drafts, you will need to implement [NextJS Preview-Mode](/guides/tinacms/contextual-drafts/guide/).